Wormnest/imvu_cal3d/README.md

   Note: currently only Relative shapekeys are supported and only with weight ranges from 0.0 to 1.0.

+Changes in version 1.4:
+* You can now set explicit material numbers by adding a number in square brackets to the end of the material name.
+By default this script assigns increasing material numbers starting from 0 to each submesh.
+However in certain cases like updating an existing mesh or making a custom head the submeshes might need a fixed material number. e.g. with a head the third material is for the eyes which would get material id 2 but it needs material id 5, therefore add [5] to the material name e.g. eyes_material[5].
+* Bugfix: incorrect shapekey id assignment.
+* Reduce size of exported mesh: certain vertices where exported twice.

 The latest version of this script can always be found here: https://bitbucket.org/jacobb/imvu_cal3d